mff-uk/dataspecer/content/en/docs/projects/genapp.md

 2. Within the Dataspecer manager, the user needs to find and access the data specfication created / chosen in the previous step.
 To find the data specification in the list of all available specifications, use the tag or the data specification IRI saved in the previous step.
 Once the data specification is found, click the "+" button on the right side and choose "Application graph" option from the proposed options list.
 Please refer to the screenshots below for an illustration.

-{{% data-spec-found "images/projects/genapp/data-specification-selection.png" %}}
+{{% tutorial-image "images/projects/genapp/data-specification-selection.png" %}}

-{{% app-graph-choice "images/projects/genapp/app-graph-menu.png" %}}
+{{% tutorial-image "images/projects/genapp/app-graph-menu.png" %}}

 3. After clicking the `Application graph` button, the user is asked to provide a language-tagged graph name and description.
 These serve only for easier graph identification within the data specification artifacts list.
 Click on the `Save changes` button once application graph name is provided.
 This will lead to a creation of an empty application graph which _needs to be edited_ in order to generate a useful application prototype.

-{{% app-graph-choice "images/projects/genapp/sample-graph-dialog.png" %}}
+{{% tutorial-image "images/projects/genapp/sample-graph-dialog.png" %}}

 ## Application graph definition